How To Mark Your Site With Floor Tape for Ultimate Safety

 Corner Trick #3

-This third, and final trick for making your corners look perfect is to purchase the pre-made floor tape corners (which can be purchased here).
+This third, and final trick for making your corners look perfect is to purchase the pre-made floor tape corners.
 You can purchase floor tape that comes from the factory with a perfect corner built right in.
 You can have a corner with a rounded curve, or completely squared off, depending on your preference.
 While this option is slightly more expensive than just using normal tape, it could save you a lot of time and effort, and you’ll know you’ll get it right every time.

 However you choose to handle the corners, it is important that you take the time to inspect them occasionally in the days after installation is completed to ensure there are no issues.
 In many cases, if there is going to be problems with newly installed floor marking tape, it will begin in the corners.